verifyas/docs/source/api.html.md

 All endpoints described below can be run in Postman with our collection of requests.
 We also have a configured Postman environment for the provided collection.
-You can [download it here](/data/prod_test_env.json) and then import it in the Postman app.
+You can [download it here](/data/prod_test_env.json) and then import it into the Postman app.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/2b49751207889eb47603)